genesiscommunitysuccess/docs/docs/server-reference/notify/email.md

 }
 ```

-note, when using Genesis command line tool `SendIt` to import field values that contain quotes, such as JSON values, into the database,
+note: when [SendIt] to send data to the database eg  `SendIt -t GATEWAY.CSV`, which use quotes to help delimit data you need to
+escape quote embedding in text like JSON values and remove new lines.

-you need to escape the quotes. eg `SendIt -t GATEWAY.CSV` where we are setting up an empty distribution list.
+eg: here we are setting up an empty distribution list.

 ```text
 GATEWAY_ID,GATEWAY_TYPE,GATEWAY_VALUE,INCOMING_TOPIC